 A Lafayette Hill resident, Cathy Peduzzi was elected to a four-year term on the School Board in 2015.
 She serves on the Community Relations and Student Life/Safety and Wellness Committee and the Curriculum Committee.
 A former Whitemarsh Township Supervisor, she holds a degree from the American University where she attended on a full basketball scholarship.
 Mrs. Peduzzi is active as a youth sports coach in the community.

 A Lafayette Hill resident, Adam Schupack was elected to a four-year term on the Board in November 2017.
-He is Chair of the Finance and Audit Committee and member of the Facilities Management and Transportation Committee.
+He is Chair of the Finance and Audit Committee and a member of the Facilities, Management, and Transportation and the Policy Committees.
 He also serves as community liaison to Whitemarsh Township.
-Mr. Schupack worked at the Anti-Defamation League (ADL) for five years.
-While there, he was invited to study immigration and integration in France by the French government and to study the Israeli-Palestinian conflict by the Israeli Foreign Ministry.
-Prior to attending law school, Mr. Schupack lived in Berlin, Germany and worked in the German Parliament as a Bosch Foundation Fellow.
-As an attorney, he clerked for two federal judges in Philadelphia and serves on the Philadelphia Regional Board of the ADL.
-He is active in pro bono matters.
-Mr. Schupack holds a bachelor’s degree from Brown University and a juris doctor degree from Duke University.
+Mr. Schupack is an attorney at Hangley Aronchick Segal Pudlin & Schiller in Philadelphia and serves on the Philadelphia Regional Board of the Anti-Defamation League (ADL), where he co-chairs the Civil Rights Committee.
+Mr. Schupack previously clerked for two federal judges in Philadelphia and worked for ADL advocating for civil and human rights.
+While at ADL, he was invited to study immigration and integration in France by the French government and to study the Israeli-Palestinian conflict by the Israeli Foreign Ministry.
+Mr. Schupack also lived in Berlin, Germany and worked in the German Parliament as a Bosch Foundation Fellow.
+A graduate of Upper Moreland High School, Mr. Schupack holds a bachelor’s degree from Brown University and a juris doctor degree from Duke University.

 Do you have a question?